LeartKrasniqi/ECE-365-Data-Structures-and-Algorithms-II/README.md

 Assignment 2: This program allows a user to manipulate a binary heap, which is dependent on the previously implemented hash table.

 Assignment 3: This program prompts a user to insert a text file laying out a set of vertices, edges, and weights associated with the edges.
-The program then implements Dijktra's Algorithm to find the shortest path from a user-specified first vertex to all the other vertices in the graph.
+The program then implements Dijkstra's Algorithm to find the shortest path from a user-specified first vertex to all the other vertices in the graph.